shijimasoft/cia-unix/README.md

 - [x] Decrypt .3ds
 - [ ] Rust/C++ 'decrypt.py' rewrite

+> **Warning**
+> Decryption with cia-unix may fail, when it happens it is suggested to decrypt roms directly on the 3DS.

 ## ⚡️ Build from source
 You’ll need the [Crystal compiler](https://crystal-lang.org/install/)